FelixK15/k15_gui/README.md

 * Designed to work well with 3D APIs.
 * Easy to multithread.

+# Example
+An example build with OpenGL rendering can be found in the example.c file.
+You can build this file using the build.bat file on windows with an installed visual studio version.

+This example is mostly used internally by me to test new features and to have a minimal working application.
+The example will be extended over time.
+Just don't expect a fully fledged application.

 # Customization
 You can customize some aspects of the library by adding some #define statements before you include the library.